RascalSoftware/RAT/docs/source/chapter1.rst

 .. image:: images/userManual/chapter1/ratInput.png
     :alt: RAT input model

 The outputs are always another *problemDef* class, and a results block.
 The new *problemDef* class is identical to the inputted one, except with updated values of the fitted parameters (e.g. after running a fit).
 The results block as a set of arrays containing the results of the calculations, such as simulated reflectivities, SLD profiles or parameter distributions.
 We will discuss more about these in the next chapter where we look at the outputs in more detail.
-Similarly, we will look in more detail at the input classes in Chapter 2.
+Similarly, we will look in more detail at the input classes in the next section.

 In the next section, we will look at an example calculation, in order to introduce the basics of the RAT toolbox.
 Before we proceed, it's useful to keep a couple of things in mind: